 - turn off the car radio, bluetooth and any other potential distraction and focus just on your driving.

 - imagine you can step outside of yourself and watch yourself in action.
 Take notice of any circumstances in which you see yourself as particularly stressed or particularly at peace with yourself.
-Decide that you are going to be aware of such circumstances in future and effect they have on your mental health.
+Decide that you are going to be aware of such circumstances in future and the effect (good or bad) they have on your stress levels.

 Can you add other indicators?
 Please